Summary

 If only one member of a couple is disabled and potentially eligible for the MBI-WPD program, a portion of the non-SSI-related spouse’s income is deemed when determining eligibility for the applicant.

-The SSI-related adult (MBI-eligible) living with a non-SSI-related spouse, will have MBI-WPD eligibility budgeted as a household of two, unless the income of the non-SSI-related spouse is less than the difference between the Medicaid income level for a two-person household and a one person household (i.e. less than $433 in 2022).
-If it is below that amount, the non-SSI-related spouse and his/her income are not counted and the MBI-WPD applicant is budgeted as a household of one.
-If the non SSI-related spouse’s income is used, eligibility for MBI-WPD will be determined as a household of two.
+The SSI-related adult (MBI-eligible), living with a non-SSI-related spouse, will have MBI-WPD eligibility budgeted as a household of two, unless the income of the non- SSI-related spouse is less than the difference between the Medicaid income level for a two-person household and a one-person household (i.e. less than $619 in 2024).
+If it is below that amount, the non-SSI-related spouse and their income are not counted and the MBI-WPD applicant is budgeted as a household of one.
+If the non- SSI-related spouse’s income is used, eligibility for MBI-WPD will be determined as a household of two.

 If the non-SSI-related spouse’s income will be considered, apply the SSI-related income disregards to the total income in the household.
 If the remaining amount falls below MBI-WPD’s income guidelines for a household of two, the spouse with the disability is eligible.